Skip to main content

 • “Compared to last year, 26 has tighter movement/player control, shooting is easier, 30 GB less, and has one of the best soundtracks ever made for a video game.”

-• “One thing that made me have this huge smile on my face upon opening the game, and that I will forever be thankful for, is the music selection: they brought back great songs from older 2K games.
-I genuinely couldn't have a bigger smile on my face when I heard AEAO suddenly play as the second song I hear upon opening the game, tinkering with the settings.”
+• “One thing that made me have this huge smile on my face upon opening the game, and that I will forever be thankful for is the music selection: they brought back great songs from older 2K games, I genuinely couldn't have a bigger smile on my face when I heard AEAO suddenly play as the second song I heard upon opening the game, tinkering with the settings.”

-• “On top of that, I am very much satisfied about the fact that they gave songs a wider variety of genres.
-There's a mix of different kinds of songs for different kinds of tastes, and I think that is a huge plus.”
+• “On top of that, I am very much satisfied about the fact that they gave songs a wider variety of genre, there's a mix of different kinds of songs for different kinds of tastes, and I think that as a huge plus.”

 • “The soundtrack is the same cliché rap/hip-hop playlist from NBA 2K14 on endless repeat.”